Father’s Day Advice For First Time Fathers

 Where, I wondered, were my enlightened brethren?
 Where were the men celebrating their roles as fathers by painting a keepsake portrait of their family for the day or building their kids a DIY treehouse?
 Apparently, they were grilling burgers and ribs when they weren’t at a bar or hitting the links.

 What’s more, not a single person I contacted remembered what he did for his first Father’s Day.
 Somewhat disheartened, I made two decisions: The first was to find a more interesting and vital group of fathers with whom to connect.
-The second, more constructive decision, was to mention the problem to my wife who promptly pointed out that my routine on Father’s Day doesn’t differ all that much from the dads I’d surveyed.
+The second, more constructive, decision was to mention the problem to my wife who promptly pointed out that my routine on Father’s Day doesn’t differ all that much from the dads I’d surveyed.
 Typically, and if memory serves, I like to have a few friends and family members over and barbecue enough meat to feed a small Latin American country.
-Sure it’s a good time, but there’s nothing inherently meaningful about the event, at least nothing that implies that I’m such a wonderfully self-aware and evolved dad.
+Sure, it’s a good time, but there’s nothing inherently meaningful about the event, at least nothing that implies that I’m such a wonderfully self-aware and evolved dad.

 Ever helpful, my wife also asked if I recalled what I did to celebrate my first Father’s Day as a new dad.
 It was, surprisingly, a question I hadn’t considered, and I gave it a good four minutes of thought before concluding that I didn’t have the slightest idea.
-Not even an inkling of a memory as a first time dad commemorating the occasion.
-It was a profoundly disturbing realization until I recalled that parenting a small child is a mind-numbing and exhausting endeavor for bother new parents and those with experience.
+Not even an inkling of a memory as a first-time dad commemorating the occasion.
+It was a profoundly disturbing realization until I recalled that parenting a small child is a mind-numbing and exhausting endeavor for both new parents and those with experience.
 Between the constant attention that the job requires and the broken sleep schedules, it’s remarkable that anyone remembers much of anything during the first year of their child’s life.
 With that kind of exhaustion, who cares how you spend your first Father’s Day or if it’s clichéd?
-All that matters is that you commemorate the occasion in some way because you’re the best dad to your tiny human(s), after-all.
+All that matters is that you commemorate the occasion in some way because you’re the best dad to your tiny human(s), after all.

 So go ahead and fire up the grill for Father’s Day.
 Have a few beers and play a round of golf if you’ve got that kind of energy.
-Raising a child isn’t easy and being a good father is the most important role you’ll ever have in your life, so enjoy yourself.
+Raising a child isn’t easy, and being a good father is the most important role you’ll ever have in your life, so enjoy yourself.

 Most importantly, take some time during the day to celebrate your new baby and new family.
-Find an activity–something simple–to celebrate your contributions as a father, embracing the diaper changes, spit-up covered T-shirts, bad dad jokes you never thought you would tell and all.
+Find an activity–something simple–to celebrate your contributions as a father, embracing the diaper changes, spit-up-covered T-shirts, bad dad jokes you never thought you would tell, and all.
 Grab the stroller and take a walk together around the neighborhood.
 Have a picnic at a local park.
 Feel free to invite your own father to the event if desired and, if you’re feeling bold, your father-in-law as well.
 You only get one first Father’s Day, so celebrate it with the people who made you a new father in the first place.

 Since I have no recollection of it, I’d like to think it’s how I spent my first Father’s Day.